Astera-Finance/astera/README.md

-# Cod3x Lend Protocol
+# Astera Protocol
-[INTERNAL ONLY] For the development of Cod3x Lend Protocol Features.
+[INTERNAL ONLY] For the development of Astera Protocol Features.

 *(Please create branches for each of the below features -- do not merge to master)*